Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Conclusion

 \section{Conclusion}

 In this work, we have derived novel direct data-driven methods that are capable of synthesizing LPV state-feedback controllers by only using information about the to-be-controlled system in the form of a persistently exciting data-set.
 Formulation of these results is made possible by the proposed data-driven representations of the open-loop and closed-loop behavior of the unknown LPV system.
-When the LPV state-feedback controllers, provided by the introduced synthesis algorithms, are connected to the unknown data-generating system, stability and performance of the closed-loop operation is guaranteed.
-By means of the presented simulation studies, we demonstrate that our methods can achieve, based on only the measurement data, the same control performance as their model-based counterparts, while the latter uses perfect model knowledge of the system.
-Furthermore, we have demonstrated that, in line with the LPV embedding principle, the design methods can also be used for controlling nonlinear systems.
-We believe that our novel results can be the foundation for building a direct data-driven control framework for nonlinear systems with stability and performance guarantees.
-As a future work, we aim at the extension of the synthesis methods and the guarantees for noisy data-sets.
+When the LPV state-feedback controllers, provided by the introduced synthesis algorithms, are connected to the unknown data-generating system, stability and performance of the closed-loop operation are guaranteed.
+The simulation studies show that when compared to the state-of-the-art in model-based approaches, our data-driven methods achieve the same or better performance than their model-based competitors.
+For the case where the data is noisy, however, the required computational load grows quadratically with $\Nd$, which can limit its applicability and thus requires further research.
+Additionally, we have demonstrated by means of the examples that, in line with the LPV embedding principle, the design methods can also be used for controlling nonlinear systems.
+We believe that our novel results can be the foundation for building a direct data-driven control framework for nonlinear systems with global stability and performance guarantees.
+As a future work, we aim at the extension of the synthesis methods for nonlinear systems and improving the guarantees for noisy data-sets.